1824-25 Bicentennial: Did Your Ancestors Meet the Marquis de Lafayette?

 Examples

 The Knight Lab team has published a dozen or more examples on their Timeline page; the difference is the idea of inserting your relative's stories during these events.
-Examples might include:
+Others can then reuse one expertly curated timeline to create custom variations.
+Consider, for example:

 Arrivals at Ellis Island in New York, Angel Island in San Francisco Bay, or any other immigration point—anywhere in the world.

 I’ve found many published battle timelines for WWII.
-Using this method, a private timeline created from a spreadsheet would give different members of a family—or a community—the context to appreciate each others’ stories.
+Using this method, a private timeline created from a spreadsheet would give different family or community members the context to appreciate each others’ stories.

 Any of these examples might published as a public timeline.
 The difference is that this tool creates something where you can see when something else occurred on the same timeline.
 Plus, since the timeline structure can be shared, anyone can build on a timeline created by someone else.